This article has links to products and services we love, which we may make commission from.

 The park shares the story of Ponce de Leon, who was supposedly searching for eternal youth while colonizing along the way.

-Visitors can pay respects at a Timucua Burial Ground, visit Navigator’s Planetarium, and see the Spanish Watchtower, as well as observe historic firearms presentations and blacksmith exhibitions.
+Visitors can pay respects at a Timucua Burial Ground, visit Navigator’s Planetarium, see the Spanish Watchtower, and observe historic firearms presentations and blacksmith exhibitions.

 Old Jail Museum